Take HR Off Your Plate Without Hiring Internally

 Compliance is handled proactively, not reactively

-HR projects (handbooks, systems, benefits) actually get completed
+HR projects such as handbooks, systems, benefits, and processes actually get completed

-This is the difference between HR being something you manage internally and something that’s managed for you.
+This is the difference between HR being something you manage internally and something that is managed for you.

 How the Model Works

-You’re assigned two HR professionals who support your business on an ongoing basis, handling both day-to-day needs and higher-level priorities.
+You’re assigned two HR professionals who support your business on an ongoing basis, covering both day-to-day needs and higher-level priorities.

 This gives you consistent coverage without relying on a single person: